EasyTyping/restDemoSpringBoot/README.md

 	  productionspring.jpa.hibernate.ddl-auto = create

 It is advisable to change the value to update after the first execution, and / or when making changes in the data model code, so that it only updates the tables in case of changes in the model.
 Also, it is advisable to comment on this line in case of production.
-Spring Boot is already configured with an embedded TomCat so it is not necessary to perform the deployment.
 To get the service up quickly, we can run it with Maven from the console.

 To run it, from the project folder, which contains the pom.xml file: